Artificial intelligence in healthcare: Primary care

 Primary care has become one key development area for AI technologies.
-AI in primary care has been used for supporting decision making, predictive modelling, and business analytics.
+AI in primary care has been used for supporting decision making, predictive modeling, and business analytics.
 There are only a few examples of AI decision support systems that were prospectively assessed on clinical efficacy when used in practice by physicians.
 But there are cases where the use of these systems yielded a positive effect on treatment choice by physicians.

+As of 2022 in relation to elder care, AI robots had been helpful in guiding older residents living in assisted living with entertainment and company.
+These bots are allowing staff in the home to have more one-on-one time with each resident, but the bots are also programmed with more ability in what they are able to do; such as knowing different languages and different types of care depending on the patient's conditions.
+The bot is an AI machine, which means it goes through the same training as any other machine - using algorithms to parse the given data, learn from it and predict the outcome in relation to what situation is at hand.

 Psychiatry

 In psychiatry, AI applications are still in a phase of proof-of-concept.
 Areas where the evidence is widening quickly include predictive modelling of diagnosis and treatment outcomes, chatbots, conversational agents that imitate human behaviour and which have been studied for anxiety and depression.

 Challenges include the fact that many applications in the field are developed and proposed by private corporations, such as the screening for suicidal ideation implemented by Facebook in 2017.
 Such applications outside the healthcare system raise various professional, ethical and regulatory questions.
+A 2025 study by Sentio University evaluated six major AI applications using scenarios involving suicide risk, self harm, and other high danger situations, and found that all systems produced responses that were at times incomplete, inconsistent, or clinically unsafe.
 Another issue is often with the validity and interpretability of the models.
 Small training datasets contain bias that is inherited by the models, and compromises the generalizability and stability of these models.
 Such models may also have the potential to be discriminatory against minority groups that are underrepresented in samples.

+In 2023, US-based National Eating Disorders Association replaced its human helpline staff with a chatbot but had to take it offline after users reported receiving harmful advice from it.